 Students in the Doctorate of Physical Therapy (DPT) program can pursue the PT practice ownership track of the GCHCL.
 This track is designed for PT students interested in gaining leadership and management skills beneficial for owning and operating a private practice, working as a healthcare administrator, and/or interested in earning the Master of Health Administration following completion of the DPT program.

-The curriculum can be completed within one academic year, with entry to the program allowed in both fall and spring semesters.
-All 12 credit hours are transferable to the Master of Health Administration program.
-The certificate may be pursued as a non-degree seeking professional not enrolled in a graduate program or concurrently with a graduate degree program such as the Doctorate of Physical Therapy, Master of Arts in aging studies or the Master of Business Administration.
-The GCHCL provides quality distance education, enabling students to earn their graduate certificate from anywhere in the state or country.
+The curriculum can be completed within one academic year, with program entry available in both the fall and spring semesters.
+All credit hours are fully transferable to the Master of Health Administration and Master of Arts in aging studies programs.
+Students may pursue the certificate as non-degree-seeking professionals or concurrently with a graduate program, such as the Doctorate of Physical Therapy, Master of Arts in aging studies, or Master of Business Administration.
+The online GCHCL provides affordable, high-quality distance education with in-state tuition rates regardless of residency, enabling students to earn their graduate certificate from anywhere in the state or across the country.

 Admission